Search for Elder Law Attorneys

 A little-known feature of the Social Security system is that in addition to paying retirement benefits for the retired worker, it may provide benefits to the worker's spouse, an ex-spouse if the marriage lasted at least 10 years, and dependent children and grandchildren, depending on the circumstances.
 Moreover, these benefits can be paid all at the same time.

 Your spouse is entitled to an amount equal to one-half of your full primary insurance amount (PIA).
-In order to receive this benefit, your spouse must be at least 62 years old or caring for your child who is under age 16.
+In order to receive this benefit, your spouse must be at least 62 years old or caring for your child entitled to receive benefits on your work record who is younger than 16 or disabled.
 Also, you must have filed for Social Security retirement benefits (although you do not need to be receiving benefits) in order for your spouse to receive them as well.

 It may be that your spouse could receive more from Social Security based on her own earnings record than through your spousal benefit.
 If this is the case, the Social Security Administration (SSA) automatically provides your spouse the larger benefit.

 If you retire early, your spouse will still receive benefits based on one-half of the PIA you would have received had you waited until full retirement age to retire.
 But in order to receive a full half of your PIA, your spouse must wait to begin receiving the retirement benefits at her full retirement age.
 If she opts to receive benefits before that time, she will be penalized according to a formula similar to that used to compute the reduced benefits of workers who retire early.
 (For an article on how couples can maximize their Social Security benefits, click here.)